Fire Extinguisher Use and Inspection Safety Talk

 - Extinguishers should be periodically checked every 30 days.
 There should be a formal check of all fire extinguishers onsite annually.
 These inspections should be documented.

 - Ensure the pressure is okay when inspecting a fire extinguisher.
 There is a gauge that has an arrow that should be in the green portion of the gauge.
-If the arrow is in the red the fire extinguisher needs to be tagged out of service until recharged.
+If the arrow is in the red area, the fire extinguisher needs to be tagged out of service until recharged.

 - Check to make sure the pin is still in place.
 Often times the pin is bumped out of place leaving the chance of accidental discharge occurring.